resource0x/concert0x/README.md

 **\rm name** - remove song

-**\export name** - prints song as text in a certain format (details don't matter).
-Copy it and send to somebody or save for later use.
+**\export name** - copies song to clipboard as text in a certain format (details don't matter).
+You can save it in a file or send to somebody for importing.

 **\import name encodedSong**  - take output of export and paste it in this command as encodedSong.
 Song will be imported under given name.